openwisp/openwisp-monitoring/README.rst

 **Notes**:

 - If the request is made without ``?status=true`` then only device charts data would be returned.
-- When retrieving data, the ``time`` parameter allows to specify the time frame or if you want to get device monitoring charts data for a specific date range then you can also add parameters ``start`` and  ``end`` to the API endpoint as shown below.
+- When retrieving data, the ``time`` parameter allows you to specify the time frame, or if you want to get device monitoring chart data for a specific date range, you can add ``start`` and ``end`` parameters to the API endpoint as shown below.

   - ``1d``: returns data of the last day
   - ``3d``: returns data of the last 3 days